 Some storage engines have options that control their behavior.
 You can create a my.cnf file and specify startup options for the engines that you plan to use.
-If you are going to use storage engines that support transactional tables (Innodb, Bdb, Ndb), be sure that you have them configured the way you want before starting the server:
+If you are going to use storage engines that support transactional tables (InnoDB, BDB, NDB), be sure that you have them configured the way you want before starting the server:

-- If you are using InnoDB tables, see Configuring InnoDB. - If you are using BDB (Berkeley DB) tables, see BDB Startup Options. - If you are using MySQL Cluster, see MySQL Cluster Configuration.
+- If you are using InnoDB tables, see < literal > InnoDB < / literal > Configuration. - If you are using BDB (Berkeley DB) tables, see < literal>BDB literal> Startup Options. - If you are using MySQL Cluster, see MySQL Cluster Configuration.